scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_2.md

 ## Tour of SONiC
 ### SONiC Software Architecture
-SONiC leverages a microservices-style architecture comprised of various modules running as Docker containers.
+SONiC is Linux plus a microservices-style architecture comprised of various modules running as Docker containers.
 The containers interact and communicate with each other through the Switch State Service (swss) container.
 The infrastructure also relies on the use of a redis-database engine: a key-value database to provide a language independent interface, a method for data persistence, replication and multi-process communication among all SONiC subsystems.

 Further reading: https://developer.cisco.com/docs/sonic/#!sonic-architecture